Socrad/yesgramExtension2/README.md

 ==========
 When you press the Yesgram extension icon on another page, the “Go to the Nonogram site” button pops up.
 Pressing the button will take you to the Nonogram site.

 When you press the Yesgram extension icon while the new Nonogram puzzle is displayed on the Nonogram site, the “Unpack Nonogram” button pops up.
-When you press the button, the computer releases the nonogram and marks the board with an X.
+When you press the button, the computer releases the nonogram and marks the board.

-You can color it by clicking the mouse on the blank that is not marked with an X.
+As of now, the site does not recognize your computer's nonogram solver results.